 The battery cell manufacturer SVOLT Energy Technology, which emerged from the Chinese car manufacturer Great Wall, plans to build global production capacities totalling 100 GWh by 2025 and is also planning a factory in Europe.

 The plant’s first customer will probably be Great Wall Motor itself, but SVOLT is also in talks with “German and French car manufacturers”.
 The investment will amount to around two billion euros, Yang said.
-Part of it – around one billion yuan or 145 million dollars – is to be collected this year in the USA as part of a financing round.
+Part of it – about one billion yuan or 145 million dollars – is to be collected this year in the USA as part of a financing round.

 Further details are not yet available.
 SVOLT Energy Technology is currently building its first production facility in Changzhou, China, which will initially be designed for 12 GWh per year – later it is planned to be able to produce around 70 GWh.
 According to Yang, a total of five production sites are planned worldwide, including the USA.